exercism/elixir/exercises/concept/date-parser/.docs/instructions.md

 ## 2. Match the day of the week and the month of the year

-Implement `day_names/0` and `month_names/0` to return a string pattern which, when compiled, would match the any named day of the week and the named month of the year respectively.
+Implement `day_names/0` and `month_names/0` to return a string pattern which, when compiled, would match the named day of the week and the named month of the year respectively.

 ```elixir
 "Tuesday" =~ DateParser.day_names() |> Regex.compile!()